 Get photos, or have someone else do so, even with a cell phone camera, or a disposable camera from a nearby convenience store, of the accident scene, vehicles, equipment, products, road and pavement conditions, road signs.

 If possible, preserve the accident scene and any vehicles, equipment, or products, involved, until such can be investigated.

-Write down the name, address, and phone number of all witnesses, particularly including those not directly involved in the accident, such as nearby businesses, other drivers, pedestrians.
+Write down the name, address, and phone number of all witnesses, particularly including those not directly involved in the crash, such as nearby businesses, other drivers, pedestrians.

-Immediately report the accident orally and in writing to police, describing how all persons, vehicles, equipment, and/or products played a part.
+Immediately report the crash orally and in writing to police, describing how all persons, vehicles, equipment, and/or products played a part.
 Make sure the police investigate and prepare a report.

-Try to avoid discussing the accident or giving a written or recorded statement to insurance adjusters until you have the opportunity to talk to your own lawyer.
-You can call G&O 24/7 toll free at 877-40-GO-LAW (877-404-6529).
+Try to avoid discussing the crash or giving a written or recorded statement to insurance adjusters until you have the opportunity to talk to your own lawyer.
+You can call G&O 24/7 at 412-281-4340 or toll-free at 877-40-GO-LAW (877-404-6529).
 Don’t sign any statements or settlement agreements, releases, waivers, etc. without first having a lawyer review them to make sure your legal rights and claims are protected and, if being settled, for an appropriate amount.
 Remember that injuries can worsen with time, thus quick settlements before you know exactly what is wrong with you usually are not a good idea.

-If a motor vehicle accident, report it to your insurance company (but see #7), exchange vehicle, driver, insurance information.
+If a motor vehicle crash, report it to your insurance company (but see #7), exchange vehicle, driver, insurance information.
 Most insurance policies require that you report accidents and potential claims “promptly” or “immediately.”